Associate Head of School / Head of Lower School

-Jill Cunningham earned a B.A. in Liberal Studies from Westmont College in 2005, as well as a Multiple Subject Teaching Credential in 2006.
-Miss Cunningham began working at the former Santa Barbara Christian School in 2008.
+Jill (Cunningham) McLemore earned a B.A. in Liberal Studies from Westmont College in 2005, as well as a Multiple Subject Teaching Credential in 2006.
+She began working at the former Santa Barbara Christian School in 2008.
 She enjoys the opportunity to work with young students at Providence and considers it a privilege to be a part of the school community.

-Stacey Jacobs earned a B.A. degree in History from the University of California Santa Barbara and a Multiple Subject Teaching Credential from California Lutheran University.
+Stacey (Jacobs) Schiff earned a B.A. degree in History from the University of California Santa Barbara and a Multiple Subject Teaching Credential from California Lutheran University.
 Prior to joining the former Santa Barbara Christian School staff in 2012, she worked in both public and independent elementary schools.
-Ms. Jacobs brings tremendous skill, energy, and love for her students and her profession to Providence.
+Mrs. Schiff brings tremendous skill, energy, and love for her students and her profession to Providence.

 Anne Hammer earned a B.A. degree in Liberal Studies from Westmont College where she was named the Outstanding Liberal Studies Student for 2012.
 She completed her Multiple Subject Teaching Credential in 2012 and joined the Providence faculty in 2013.
 She is truly an outstanding educator and passionate about her faith and her calling.